parsevalbtc/libbitcoin-system-wiki/Pure-Bank.md

 ```
 free-bank-return-rate = market-return-rate * expense-ratio
 ```
-The real bank only differs from the free bank by tax (inclusive of regulatory expense), which directly reduces rate of return.
+The Real Bank only differs from the free bank by tax (inclusive of regulatory expense), which directly reduces rate of return.
 ```
 real-return-rate = free-bank-return-rate * tax-expense-ratio
 ```
-The central bank (state) only differs from the real bank by taxpayer subsidy (inclusive of discounted borrowing), which directly increases rate of return.
+The Central Bank (state) only differs from the real bank by taxpayer subsidy (inclusive of discounted borrowing), which directly increases rate of return.
 ```
 central-return-rate = real-bank-return-rate * subsidy-income-ratio
 ```
 Where tax includes seigniorage of the bank money, the [Fisher Equation](https://en.wikipedia.org/wiki/Fisher_equation) must be applied above to translate the interest rate from a nominal rate to a real rate.
-No other change is implied other than tax, which is accounted for by the real bank above.
-This tax is generally the source of subsidy, which is accounted for by the central bank above.
+No other change is implied other than tax, which is accounted for by the Real Bank above.
+This tax is generally the source of subsidy, which is accounted for by the Central Bank above.

-Every [person](Glossary#person), or company of people, is a real bank, and the [state](Glossary#state) is a central bank.
-A real bank produces the service of liquid investment, an [economic good](https://en.wikipedia.org/wiki/Goods).
+Every [person](Glossary#person), or company of people, is a Real Bank, and the [state](Glossary#state) is a Central Bank.
+A Real Bank produces the service of liquid investment, an [economic good](https://en.wikipedia.org/wiki/Goods).
 The cost of production is the depreciation of its reserve.
 This is the model of all production.